-A professional visual image, with a unique logo will allow you to trademark it, and add value to your business.
+A professional visual image, with a unique logo will help you to trademark your brand, and add value to your business.

 Why is it Important to Trademark?